pce-devel/PCE_FRAM_adapter/README.md

 The PC Engine series of systems has a different game-save storage system than most people these days have gotten used to.
 It used a 2KB static RAM.
-This wasn't in the cartridges themselves; initially, it was sold as pat of an add-on to the system: The Tennokoe 2, "voice from heaven".
+This wasn't in the cartridges themselves; initially, it was sold as pat of an add-on to the system: The Tennokoe 2, "Voice from Heaven".
 In later systems like the Duo series, it would be integrated into the system unit, yet still be limited to 2KB static RAM.

-You're probably thinking, "static RAM is volatile - it loses its contents when the power is shut off", and you'd be right.
+You're probably thinking, "Static RAM is volatile - it loses its contents when the power is shut off", and you'd be right.
 There really weren't any non-volatiole options at the time.
-Instead, they used batteries or large capacitors to continuous apply power to the memory, so that it would not lose its contents.
+Instead, they used batteries or large capacitors to apply continuous power to the memory, so that it would not lose its contents.
 In the case of the Tennokoe 2, 2 "AA" cells were used; in the case of the Duo, a large capacitor was used.